 Pulling from the meaning of botanical subjects established in the Victorian era, I carefully plan and sculpt every aspect of my artwork, just like the original painters of the 19th century.

-I use shapes, shadows, lines, and tonal values along with a thoughtful composition to tell important stories.
+I use shapes, shadows, lines, and tonal values along with a thoughtful composition to tell unique and important stories.

-I will use these exact same tools for the rest of my life and then my son will do the same.
-While contemporary photographers continue to chase the newest and latest gear, we continue to hone our skills and deepen our relationship with our tools.
+I will use these exact same tools for the rest of my life and then my son, Tim Jr., will do these same tools to carry the art forward.

-It is my sincere hope that you enjoy this collection and I can bring joy and new meaning to your home or office.
+It is my sincere hope that you enjoy this collection and I can bring joy and new meaning to your life.

 GALLERY IMAGES GO HERE